 Expenditures related to current environmental requirements are not expected to have a material effect on the financial position or earnings of the Company.
 However, it is possible that events could occur causing environmental expenditure to be significant and have a material adverse effect on the Company's financial condition or results of operations.
 Such events could include, but not be limited to, additional environmental regulation or the occurrence of an adverse event at one of the Company's locations.
 The Company currently has a provision of \$2.6 million related to expected environmental remediation costs.
 Please refer to Note 13 of the consolidated financial statements for additional information.
 As a large food company there are health, environmental, and social issues that go beyond short-term profitability that Management believes must shape its business if the Company is to realize a sustainable future.
-Increasingly, moving beyond compliance to materially reducing the Company's environmental footprint is critical to addressing mounting environmental footprint by 50.0% by 2025 (2014 baseline), encompassing the three areas where Maple Leaf Foods has the largest environmental impact: climate change (energy usage and emissions), water usage and solid waste.
+Increasingly, moving beyond compliance to materially reducing the Company's environmental footprint is critical to addressing mounting environmental issues and realizing increased operating efficiencies and cost reductions.
+The Company is committed to reducing its environmental footprint by 50.0% by 2025 (2014 baseline), encompassing the three areas where Maple Leaf Foods has the largest environmental impact: climate change (energy usage and emissions), water usage and solid waste.